briatte/dsr/exercise-12/README.md

 ## Scenario

-You are a social science student interested in aplying to positions that list various skill sets, including, but not limited to,
+You are a social science student interested in applying to positions that list various skill sets, including, but not limited to,

 - econometrics
 - data science